-The Elatior Begonia [ee-LAY-tee-or] [be-GON-yuh] aka Rieger begonia belong to the Begoniaceae genus, the sixth-largest flowering plant genus in the world.
+The Elatior Begonia [ee-LAY-tee-or] [be-GON-yuh], aka Rieger begonia, belongs to the Begoniaceae genus, the sixth-largest flowering plant genus in the world.

-The plant (begonia x hiemalis), a hybrid created by English plant breeder James Veitch in 1883.
-Two popular begonia species were used in the cross – Begonia socotrana and a tuberous begonia.
+The original plant (begonia x hiemalis), was a hybrid created by English plant breeder James Veitch in 1883.
+Two popular begonia species were used in the cross – Begonia socotrana and tuberous begonia.

 Begonia socotrana comes from the Scootra (Soqotra) Island off the coast of East Africa.
 The tuberous begonia came from South America.